JulietteChllt/NLP-Sentiment-Classification/README.md

 - Passive-Aggresive.
 - Nearest Centroid.

-Our best results were with the *Logistic Regression* with 84.38% accuracy on the test dataset.
+Our best results were with the *Logistic Regression* with 85.4% accuracy on the test dataset on AIcrowd.

 ## Neural networks